Applying to east 15

 Two Speeches

-After your introduction, you will need to include the following:
+After your introduction, please include the following speeches:

 • Find a character-driven speech from writers working in the 20th or 21st century that gives you the opportunity to communicate thoughts and emotions to another person or group of people.

 • Choose a piece with an interesting rhythm, where the sounds and meaning overlap powerfully.
-It can be lyrics, spoken word, poetry, drama or literature, from any period which rises beyond conversational speech - anyone from Shakespeare to Kae Tempest, or Soyinka to Stormzy.
+It can be lyrics, spoken word, poetry, drama or literature, from any period which rises beyond conversational speech - this can be anyone from Shakespeare to Kae Tempest, or Soyinka to Stormzy.

 We welcome published texts from all global traditions in English translation.